 This is TechRadar's dedicated page for Amazon Kindle deals.
 Here you'll find the cheapest Kindle deals for all models, whether it be for the classic ereaders or the Fire tablet versions.
 We cross check every model of Kindle with every retailer every day to pull in the best deals so that this page is always up to date with the cheapest prices.

 You'll find the latest prices from a wide range of retailers for the latest Kindle e-readers.
-We've found the best prices on the basic yet impressive regular Kindle and Kindle Paperwhite and you'll find the best deals on the more luxurious models of the Kindle Voyage and Kindle Oasis.
+We've found the best prices on the basic yet impressive regular Kindle and Kindle Paperwhite and you'll also find the best deals on the more luxurious models of the Kindle Voyage and Kindle Oasis.

 What makes a good Kindle deal?

 If this is your first Kindle, you'll be wanting to know - how do you tell a good Kindle deal when you see one?
 Luckily, there are so many good ones out there it's pretty easy!

 The early Kindle e-readers don't have LCD screens or powerful internal components which means they're usually a lot cheaper than tablets and phones.
 The lack of a glass screen is fantastic for glare-free reading though and an immediate improvement over using the Kindle app on your phone or tablet.

 The Kindle Voyage normally has a price of about $220/£170 so if you can get it for cheaper than that you're onto a winner.
 After that, there isn't a huge difference in features so it all depends how much you want to spend.
 If you can find the Kindle Paperwhite for under $120/£110 you're getting a good price, while the Kindle 2014 model has a fairly static price of $80/£59 but every now and then it dips lower.
 With the new Kindle Oasis model arriving recently, we may see the older models' prices drop soon.